home-assistant/home-assistant.io/source/_integrations/tankerkoenig.markdown

   type: float
   default: longitude of your home zone
 radius:
   description: The radius in km. in which to search for gas stations.
+Cannot be less than 1.
   required: false
   default: 5
   type: integer